alchemy-fr/Phraseanet-Docs/en/Admin/Faq.rst

 Do no forget to restart your configuration (Apache or PHP-Fpm)

-If you're using Nginx, you have to allow big requests :
+If you're using Nginx, you have to allow big requests:

-* In nginx.conf :
+* In nginx.conf:

 .. code-block:: bash